 The Best Area to Stay in Key West

 As the southernmost city in the continental United States, Key West combines sun, culture, and positive energy with an off-the-grid feel.
 At less than eight square miles, the island is easy to explore, divided between contemporary, residential New Town and character-rich, historic Old Town.
-The latter is by far where visitors will spend the majority of their time with several neighborhoods that frequently blend together and borders that aren’t always easy to identify.
+The latter is where most visitors will spend the majority of their time with several neighborhoods that blend together and borders that aren’t easy to identify.